nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_allergies_introduction.md

 permalink: accessrecord_structured_development_allergies_introduction.html
 summary: "Guidance for populating and reading the AllergyIntolerance resource"
 ---

-## Guidance for producers and consumers of the AllergyIntolerance  FHIR&reg; profile
+## Guidance for providers and consumers of the AllergyIntolerance  FHIR&reg; profile

 The recording of Allergy and Intolerance information in patient records is a major component of communicating the effects of external substances/compounds on patient health.